 Images of Rione Castello (Dammonte); (left) Porta Capocroce; (centre) Via Castello; (right) Via Costa

-Although Carpineto was founded in the Middle Ages its prevalent character is that of a XVIth century town with several almost straight streets, one of which was known as il Corso, because it housed a horse race (It. corsa) known as Pallio della Carriera (see the website dedicated to its yearly re-enactment - it opens in another window).
+Although Carpineto was founded in the Middle Ages its prevalent character is that of a XVIth century town with several almost straight streets, one of which was known as il Corso, because it housed a horse race (It. corsa) known as Pallio della Carriera.

 Renaissance windows (inscription: Da Pacem D(omi)ne in Diebus Nostris = Give peace, O Lord, in our time - from a medieval hymn)

 During the XVth century the study of Roman triumphal arches (e.g. Arco di Tito) led to the development of windows and doorways with a round top framed by a rectangle.
 Carpineto has many such windows and a few doorways.
 Some of them bear short sentences in Latin or Italian.
-This can be seen at other locations (e.g. Rome in Via dei Coronari, Ascoli, Vitorchiano).
+This can be noticed in many other locations (e.g. Rome in Via dei Coronari, Ascoli, Vitorchiano).

 The Duchy of Carpineto

 Pope Clement VIII had only one nephew (Pietro) bearing the name Aldobrandini.
 The Pope however chose him as Secretary of State and created him cardinal.
 The continuity of the Aldobrandini name was ensured by his niece Olimpia who had married a distant relative bearing that name.
 Donna Olimpia had twelve children (four males) before the death of her husband in 1601, when she was 34.
 She often resided at Carpineto and one of her sons was appointed Duke of Carpineto.
 At her death in 1637 however her son Ippolito, who was a cardinal, and her granddaughter Olimpia were the only living heirs by the name Aldobrandini.
 All the family properties, including Carpineto, were inherited by the Pamphilj, because the second husband of Olimpia (the granddaughter) was Camillo Pamphilj, nephew of Pope Innocent X. In 1760 when the Pamphilj family became extinct, the heirs of Paolo Borghese, first husband of Olimpia and great-nephew of Pope Paul V, were assigned Carpineto.
 Neither the Pamphilj, nor the Borghese cared much about this isolated town.
-Its inhabitants still miss the good old days of Donna Olimpia (when Caravaggio painted St. Francis in Prayer - it opens in another window - for a church of Carpineto, now at Galleria di Palazzo Barberini).
+Its inhabitants still miss the good old days of Donna Olimpia.

 (left) Fountain in the main square by Mauro Tripisciano; (right) S. Leone Magno by Francesco Fontana